kustav123/radmin/LLD/database/multi-tenancy.md

 ```
 ```

-## Laravel Integration with Database Service API
+## Laravel Integration with Infrastructure Service API

-The Laravel application interacts with the Python Database Service through HTTP API calls, providing a clean separation between the application layer and database management operations.
+The Laravel application interacts with the Python Infrastructure Service through HTTP API calls for database management, while using shared Kafka and Redis services directly with organization-specific routing and key prefixes.

-### Laravel Database Service Client
+### Laravel Infrastructure Service Client

 ```php
 <?php